 Yesterday’s government Race Disparity Audit highlights the disparity among homeless households.
 But this isn’t inevitable and its high time it was addressed.
 Ending the freeze to local housing allowance would be a very good start.

 The government’s Ethnicity Facts and Figures website, launched yesterday, tells us nothing new about race and homelessness.
 The data was already there.
 But it provides a focus to ask why race is still affecting people’s housing options in 21st century England.

 Let’s face the facts:

-- One in three homeless households aren’t white, compared to around 1 in 7 in the general population.
+- One in three homeless households aren’t white, compared to around one in seven in the general population.